TritonDataCenter/dragnet/README.md

 # Dragnet

-"dn" is a tool for analyzing event stream data stored in files.
+"dnl" is a tool for analyzing event stream data stored in files.
 There are three main kinds of commands:

 * scan: scan over *raw data* to execute a query